If you have not yet signed up for the NCSF CPT certification, receive a big discount here.

-Muscle fibers are able to either produce maximum force or no force at all.
+Muscle fibers can either produce maximum force or no force at all.
 This is known as the All-or-none principle.

-So, the amount of force produced is equal to the number of fibers that are stimulated and the frequency of these stimulations.
+So, the amount of force produced is equal to the number of stimulated fibers and the frequency of these stimulations.

 Generally, we see motor units working together in a tag-team fashion with alternating fire.